AugustoBSimionato/AugustoBSimionato/README.md

 I am a graduate student in Software Engineer at Federal Technological University of Paraná (UTFPR, Universidade Tecnológica Federal do Paraná) in Cornélio Procópio, Paraná.

-A software developer who is also passionate about user interface design.
+A software engineer who is also passionate about user interface design.

 ### Technologies